 Neutrogena used coupons to drive sales, attention, donations, and more.

-What’s also great about Neutrogena’s partnership campaign is that it doesn’t simply highlight the two key players.
-There are more online partnership elements and participation driven from offline efforts.
-In addition to the grants, there are coupons that can be accessed via Coupons.com and major participating retailers (Target, Walmart, CVS, and Walgreens), as well as on Neutrogena.com.
+What was also great about Neutrogena’s partnership campaign was that it didn’t simply highlight the two key players.
+More online partnership elements and participation came from offline efforts.
+In addition to the grants, coupons could be accessed via Coupons.com and major participating retailers (Target, Walmart, CVS, and Walgreens), as well as on Neutrogena.com.

 Key takeaways from Neutrogena’s off-page optimization strategy

 When done right, off-page optimization is a natural extension of the brand itself, even if that involves extensive planning and maneuvering to get there.
-In this case, Neutrogena is creating positive buzz in ways even smaller brands or companies can emulate.
+In this case, Neutrogena created positive buzz in ways even smaller brands or companies can emulate.

 - Create buzz: Neutrogena isn’t only giving money in the form of grants to women business owners, they’re also brilliantly promoting their own brand.

 - Partner up: By including partner organizations, Neutrogena is also supporting companies or outlets that already help consumers shop for their products.